 Thanks for reading!

 At National Bulk Bag, safety and reliability are our top priorities.
 No matter who you purchase your bulk bags from, it's extremely important to take great care when using them.
-Within this guide we explore comprehensive safety information, best practices, and key safety tips.
+We explore comprehensive safety information, best practices, and key safety tips within this guide.

 Our safety guide is split up into four sections for your convenience: